KudziaAnna/Kudzia_praca_inzynierska/README.md

+# Implementations of various dMRI harmonization methods.
+Realised for Engineer Thesis.

-# DeepHarmony
+## DeepHarmony
-Implementation of DeepHarmony Net for dMRI image harmonization in PyTorch.
+Implementation of DeepHarmony Net for dMRI image harmonization in PyTorch

-Harmonization from b_value = 1000 to b-value = 3000 for Hansen Data.
-Implementation for CPU.
+## RISH features calculations
+Calculations of RISH features for HCP WuMInn data by using DIPY library